Filing a lawsuit against a hospital falls under the category of medical malpractice law.

 If you’ve suffered injuries as the result of a hospital’s negligence, you might be entitled to compensation.

 It is important to understand that most of the time you cannot sue a hospital for a doctor’s negligence because doctors are usually independent contractors.

 Lawyers must also consider whether you were partially at fault for causing your injury.

-Proving a Medical Malpractice Claim
+How to Prove a Medical Malpractice Claim

-You must prove four elements to have a successful medical malpractice claim in Alabama.
-Speaking with a lawyer can help you determine whether you have a medical malpractice claim against a hospital.
+Speaking with a medical malpractice lawyer in Birmingham can help you determine whether you have a medical malpractice claim against a hospital.

-Standard of Care
+1. Standard of Care